omarShiraz/chatbotLawyer/README.md

 # Sri Lankan Lawyer Chatbot

 ## Overview
 The Sri Lankan Lawyer Chatbot is a specialized chatbot designed to provide answers related to Sri Lankan law.
 It's a Language Model Lawyer (LLM) chatbot capable of answering legal queries.
-This chatbot is intended for any Sri Lankan user seeking legal information and developers interested in creating their own domain-specific chatbot.
+This chatbot is intended for any Sri Lankan user seeking legal information and developers interested in creating their domain-specific chatbot.

 ## Features
 - **Legal Query Resolution**: The chatbot can answer a wide range of legal queries based on Sri Lankan law.
-- **Domain-Specific Dataset Creation Pipeline**: Developers can leverage the pipeline to create their own domain-specific chatbot.
+- **Domain-Specific Dataset Creation Pipeline**: Developers can leverage the pipeline to create their domain-specific chatbot.
+- **Website PDF Downloader PDF**: This can be used to download all the PDFs on a specific website.
+- **Discord Bot Initializer**: Initialize Discord Bot for created Chatbot.

 ## Usage
 The chatbot can be used in [Discord](https://discord.com/oauth2/authorize?client_id=1219937929330425967&permissions=2183991392320&scope=bot).
-Simply invite the bot to your server and start asking your legal queries! but note the server wont be up all times
+Simply invite the bot to your server and start asking your legal queries! but note the server won't be up at all times

-## Installation steps for Domain Specific Dataset creation
+## Installation steps for Domain-Specific Dataset creation

 ### 1. Clone the Questgen repository and install dependencies